It is a pretty old kit, Corsair II. I made it in June 2015.

 Oh, parts color of the body and the main wing is different.
 I’m not sure the color changed while my storing it or it’s the original.
 There is an uneven surface and this adjustment procedure is essential.

 Well, it’s pleasant the gap was cleaned.
 I tried to stroke my fingers on the surface to check the smoothness many times.
 Some of the mold lines are disappearing so I carve them later.
 To smooth the uneven surface, a motor tool is very helpful.
 Carefully working not too grind deeply.

 I am assembling drop tanks and other parts.
 I noticed this Hasegawa photo-etched parts frame is the same material as the Hasegawa small template which is used detailed molding on the surface of the plane.
 It seems a usable same way of template for simple line carving.

-Since all the lower surface of the fuselage in the same color blue-gray and I mounted all the pylons and fuel tanks now.
+Since all the lower surfaces of the fuselage are in the same color blue-gray and I mounted all the pylons and fuel tanks now.

-Well, now Steam(online game delivery system company) is a large-scale sale and I’ve been playing PC game recently.
+Well, now Steam(an online game delivery system company) is a large-scale sale and I’ve been playing PC games recently.
 And my building kit pace is getting slow.
-Based on these days weak Japanese Yen, game price is not so price busters.
+Based on these days’ weak Japanese Yen, game price is not so price busters.
 There is not a feeling of many discounts, but still, I purchased some titles…..

 I forgot to clean the injection pin mark inside of the air intake.
 This position is normally not noticed while placing in my display.
 Only look up from below I can see this mark anyway I’ll try to smooth it.